esellors/auth-bcrypt-review/README.md

-## Review of adding auth to an using node.js, bcryptjs
+## Skeleton of review of adding auth server side using node.js, bcryptjs

+# Class will code along while completing the code